matlux/game-of-life/README.md

 # game-of-life

-A Clojure library designed to ... well, that part is up to you.
+A Clojure implementation of the famous Conway's game of life.

+It's implemented in  60 x 60 matrix and display in multicolor using Quil.

 ## Usage

-FIXME
+    lein run

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Mathieu Gauthron

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.